Hike at a Glance

 Tarra Bulga National Park is situated approximately 200 kilometres east of Melbourne.
 The park is reached from the Princes Highway at Traralgon by following Traralgon Creek Road to Balook.
 Alternatively the park can be reached from Yarram via the Tarra Valley Road or Bulga Park Road.
 Roads throughout the area are narrow and winding but offer marvelous scenery with panoramic views from several points, including Mount Tassie.

-Closest towns to this walk: Boolarra, Mirboo North, Morwell, Traralgon, Yinnar
+Nearby towns: Boolarra, Mirboo North, Morwell, Traralgon, Yinnar

 About the region